Introduction

 moka

 is a fast, concurrent cache library inspired by the Caffeine library for Java.
+The moka manager provides traditional buffered caching operations for fast in-memory access.

 Getting Started